mintRaven-05/NullSwitch/CONTRIBUTING.md

 ## Contributing to This Project

 ***Thank you for considering contributing to this project!
-We welcome all kinds of contributions—bug reports, feature requests, code changes, documentation improvements, and more.
+I welcome all kinds of contributions—bug reports, feature requests, code changes, documentation improvements, and more.
 Please take a moment to review this guide to make the contribution process smooth and effective for everyone.***

 ### How to Contribute